Why MAP Matters

-It is estimated that in FY 22, MAP will be offered to most eligible students.
-This milestone reflects good and bad news: It is the combined result of more funding and the unfortunate fact that fewer students are choosing to attend college.
+In FY 22, a MAP grant was offered to every eligible student, and this will almost certainly be true in FY 23.
+This is good and bad news: It is the combined result of more funding and the unfortunate fact that fewer students are choosing to attend college.

-MAP Matters – to today’s students, to the state, and to future generations.
+MAP Matters – to today’s students, Illinois, and to future generations.
 Let’s continue to work to make more MAP dollars available to students next fiscal year and beyond.